 How many calories are in boba?
 Is there a lot of calories in bubble tea?
 Will bubble tea make me gain weight?
 Is boba even healthy?
 How healthy is boba?

 What do you think?
 Be honest, you’ve asked yourself this at least once or maybe your best friend has brought this topic within the friend circle at least once.
-Either way, there always seem to be someone, especially the new boba drinker, that brings up the question how much calories are there in boba.
+Either way, there always seems to be someone, especially the new boba drinker, that brings up the question of how much calories are there in boba.
 (We’re guilty of it too, in case you wanted to know).

 What Ingredients Make Up Bubble Tea?

 First, we have to answer the question of what exactly is in your typical milk teas that you can’t really get enough of.
-Generally bubble tea consists of 4 parts: the tea, the milk, the sweetener and the tapioca pearls.
+Generally, bubble tea consists of 4 parts: the tea, the milk, the sweetener, and the tapioca pearls.

 Typically any great kind of milk tea or bubble tea will have some sort of tea whether it’s made from your store bought tea bags like Lipton black tea or the more fancy and organic way, actual tea leaves.